irods/irods_library_examples/README.md

     // multiplier.
 These options are completely optional.
 The last result will be
     // returned to the call site.
 All intermediate results will be lost.
     //
-    // The most imporant thing to understand about this function is the function-like
+    // The most important thing to understand about this function is the function-like
     // object that will be invoked.
 It is up to the developer to instruct "with_durability"
     // of when the set of operations have succeeded or failed, etc.
     //